sstevener/Group-Project-2/README.md

 skiResort - Contains the flask app

-skiResort > static - Contains the CSS, and javascript files for the visualizations
+skiResort > static - Contains the CSS, and JavaScript files for the visualizations

-skiResort > templates - Contains the html pages
+skiResort > templates - Contains the HTML pages

-The project is deployed on Heroku and can be accessed using this url: https://ski-resort-project.herokuapp.com
+The project is deployed on Heroku and can be accessed using the url: https://ski-resort-project.herokuapp.com